-Foodcheats is mostly a cooking for one blog – but there’s information for others who are looking for quick cheats and ways to do things more efficiently or with fewer ingredients and less equipment.
+Foodcheats is mostly a “Cooking for One” blog – but there’s information for others who are looking for quick cheats and ways to do things more efficiently or with fewer ingredients and fewer collections of gadgets and equipment.

-As a single person, cooking for one isn’t really about the recipes – the big elephant in the room shouldn’t be you … it’s what on earth to do with the rest of the packet!
+As a single person, cooking for one isn’t really about the recipes – it’s what on earth to do with the rest of the packet!
 So often ingredients have to be shunned as you’ll not use the rest and nobody likes to throw away good food.
 Single people also tend to cook in tiny kitchens after a full day’s work.
-This cooking for one blog isn’t one where you’ll see I secretly feed an entire family every other week, or feed it to the dog as that doesn’t happen, ever.
+You might be surprised to discover that many cooking blogs are actually sponsored by big brands – what they produce is driven by what they are paid to cook!
+This cooking for one blog is real, it’s what I eat, and was started by me in an attempt to make a bit more effort.
+I often forget great meals I’ve eaten in the past, so this blog helps me to remember.

 I also don’t want to be filling the cupboards with expensive, hard to get, unusual ingredients that simply take up cupboard space and never get used.
 I have a ZERO WASTE policy.
 If I buy something, I HAVE to eat it, and eat it all.
 This does limit the variety of foods which can be available – so I do continually think about which one, single, obtainable extra I can add in to expand the variety – but it has to be used!